chinge55/computervision/README.md

 # Computer Vision

-**Why?**

-I primarily work with opencv and it's documentation sucks!!

-And I tend to forget a lot of things too!

 **Disclaimer:** These algorithms will look pretty dumb until you get the thrill of it and see for yourself what magic you can do with them.

 ## Image Pre-Processing Techniques